GeniusTS/roles/README.md

-# Roles And Permissions For Laravel 6
+# Roles And Permissions For Laravel 6 and 7

 This package is forked from [bican/roles](https://github.com/romanbican/roles) package.